- US Online Poker

 Idaho has tribal gaming only.
 At the moment, all tribal casinos in the state are open and have not announced any plans to close again.
 The only gaming establishment that’s closed is the small collection of slot machines at Benewah Family Foods.

-Illinois is fully open for now, but will become the first state fully closed in a matter of days.
-Gov. J.B.
-Pritzker has already imposed additional restrictions on them, will shut them down entirely on November 20, among other precautions.
+Illinois casinos are all closed as of November 20 on the orders of Gov. J.B.
+Pritzker.
+He had already imposed additional restrictions on them prior to this, but they proved insufficient.
 He says the state could be headed for stay at home orders once again, too.

 Indiana’s casino industry consists mostly of commercial establishments, with Four Winds South Bend as the sole tribal property.
 So far, the state has said that all casinos can remain open.
 Starting November 15, however, it did introduce new restrictions, making masks mandatory for all guests and staff, and forbidding all food and drink on the casino floor.